mirekgab/githubwork/githubwork.md

 ---

-5. On next page ensure, that you have correctly set branches (devlop in project repository, newly created in yours) Make sure that you selected "Create draft pull request" and click on it.
+5. On next page ensure, that you have correctly set branches (devlop in project repository, newly created in yours).
+Make sure that you selected "Create draft pull request" and click on it.

 ![create draft pull request](githubworkimages/img006_draft_pull_request.png)